noutcheu1/Myjob/ui/web/README.md

-# MyJoba web app for find yours workbase on vuejs 2
+# MyJoba web app for find yours workbase on Vuejs

 # Prerequis